eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/topicListener/topicListener.rst

+.. include:: ../../../../03-exports/aliases.include
+.. include:: ../../../../03-exports/aliases-api.include

 .. _dds_layer_topic_topicListener:

 TopicListener
 =============

-:class:`TopicListener` is an abstract class defining the callbacks that will be triggered in response to state changes on the :ref:`dds_layer_topic_topic`.
+|TopicListener-api| is an abstract class defining the callbacks that will be triggered
+in response to state changes on the :ref:`dds_layer_topic_topic`.
 By default, all these callbacks are empty and do nothing.
 The user should implement a specialization of this class overriding the callbacks that are needed on the application.
 Callbacks that are not overridden will maintain their empty implementation.

-:class:`TopicListener` has the following callback:
+TopicListener has the following callback:

- * **on_inconsistent_topic**: A remote :ref:`dds_layer_topic_topic` is discovered with the same name but different characteristics as another locally created :ref:`dds_layer_topic_topic`.
+ * |TopicListener::on_inconsistent_topic-api|: A remote Topic is discovered with the same name but different characteristics as another locally created Topic.

 .. warning::
-   Currently *on_inconsistent_topic* is not implemented (it will never be called), and will be implemented on a future release of Fast DDS.
+   Currently |TopicListener::on_inconsistent_topic-api| is not implemented (it will never be called), and will be implemented on a future release of *Fast DDS*.

 .. literalinclude:: /../code/DDSCodeTester.cpp
    :language: c++